KaosesBanerlord/KaosesTweaks/ReadMe.md

 - 0.2.3
     - Cebullus located and fixed item modification error with weights
-    - Added new Learning limit multipliers added
+    - Added new Learning limit multipliers added -0.2.4
+    - Update for 1.5.10 Bannerlords
+    - removed GetDamageToFriendsMultiplier as it has been removed by taleworlds
+    - added new difficulty settings
+      - Player Persuasion Bonus Chance
+      - Clan Member Death Chance Reduction
+    - Updated Battle rewards model

 ## Todo
+- is CalculateEliteMilitiaSpawnChance suppose to be flat rate or added to base calculation in BTSettlementMilitiaModel

 ### ToDo-List BT: